 Supporting initiatives for change

-Whether in film, animation, photography or the plastic arts, Women In Motion is committed to supporting the arts and culture by putting women in the spotlight.
+Whether in film, animation, photography, plastic arts or music, Women In Motion is committed to supporting the arts and culture by putting women in the spotlight.
 The program organizes exhibitions, studies and publications in an effort to shift perspectives and advance the cause of gender equality.

 Film and animation